-- Generally, the DfE does not consider a need or desire for a holiday or other absence for the purpose of leisure and recreation to be an exceptional circumstance.
-DfE - · Leave will not be considered retrospectively. - Leave will not be approved if attendance is less than 95%. - The fact a holiday is cheaper during term time will not be considered as an exceptional circumstance. - Leave cannot be granted because of the educational merit of a planned trip. - Parents must obtain permission before making any arrangements for leave in exceptional circumstances, otherwise the absence will be recorded as unauthorised. - Parents who take a child on leave in term time without the permission of the school risk being issued a fine for unauthorised absences.
+- As headteachers should only grant leaves of absence in exceptional circumstances it is unlikely a leave of absence will be granted for the purposes of a family holiday.
+DfE - Leave will not be considered retrospectively. - Leave will not be approved if attendance is less than 95%. - The fact a holiday is cheaper during term time will not be considered as an exceptional circumstance. - Leave cannot be granted because of the educational merit of a planned trip. - Parents must obtain permission before making any arrangements for leave in exceptional circumstances, otherwise the absence will be recorded as unauthorised. - Parents who take a child on leave in term time without the permission of the school risk being issued a fine for unauthorised absences.